 He and I made 10’s of thousands of miles in that car during a 3 year period.

 I never one time remember him peeling out/ burning rubber or mistreating that car.
 It was a 383 – 4 speed, but I can’t remember him racing it.

-While Tommy and I were best of friends we for the most part went our separate ways after high school.
-He mostly stayed in Marble Falls running a auto repair business.
+While Tommy and I were best friends we for the most part went our separate ways after high school.
+He mostly stayed in Marble Falls running an auto repair business.
 I went away to Austin and seldom saw him for about 25 years.
-After we moved back to the area in the 90’s Tommy and I picked up where we had left off.
+After we moved back to the area in the 90s Tommy and I picked up where we had left off.
 Maybe spending more time together than either of our wife’s wanted.
 Not even sure about that.
 Maybe they were glad to get us out of the house.

 We rode motorcycles together and ate a lot of BBQ.
 One day while visiting my wood shop he saw a saddle rack that I was building for someone.
 He mentioned that he still had the saddle his dad bought him when he was 10 years old.
 He had just gotten it totally reconditioned.
 It was a Buck Steiner Saddle.

 I decided that saddle needed a good rack to sit on.

 I tried to replicate the sign to the best of my ability.

 As of this update, January 30, 2021 things have changed.
 Tommy passed away during the night.
 I will miss him, just as many others will.